The PuLi Hotel and Spa

 The PuLi Hotel and Spa (璞麗酒店 (Púlì Jiǔdiàn)) is one of the first luxury urban resorts in Shanghai.
-Situated in Jing'an District of Shanghai, China, the hotel is centrally located between Nanjing West Road and YanAn Road, adjacent to the multi-use development Park Place.
-With 229 rooms inclusive of 36 suites, The PuLi offers 24-hour butler service, in-room dining, concierge, laundry and valet services, and PHÉNIX eatery & bar - a Michelin restaurant rooted in the philosophy of "Life is about the ingredients".
+Situated in Jing'an District of Shanghai, China, the hotel is centrally located between Nanjing West Road and Yan'an Road, adjacent to the multi-use development Park Place.
+With 229 rooms inclusive of 36 suites, The PuLi offers in-room dining, concierge, laundry and valet services, and PHÉNIX - a Michelin restaurant rooted in the philosophy of "Life is about the ingredients".
 The PuLi Hotel and Spa is the first hotel of Urban Resort Concepts and is the member hotel of The Leading Hotels of the World in China.
 In March 2010, the hotel was included in Design Hotels network as a member hotel.
 The Chinese name of The PuLi Hotel and Spa The hotel logo was inspired by a phoenix and the flame tree (鳳凰树).

 The hotel facilities including gymnasium, sauna, steam rooms, swimming pool and the inaugural UR SPA, are located on the third floor.